bk/wmk-docs/content/shortcodes.md

 that markdown document; (4) `LOOKUP`, the Mako `TemplateLookup` object; and (5) the global template variables.

-Shortcodes are applied **before** the Markdown document is converted to HTML, so it is possible to replace a shortcode with Markdown content which will then be processed normally.
+Shortcodes are applied **before** the content document is converted to HTML, so it is possible to replace a shortcode with markdown content which will then be processed normally.
+Note, however, that this may lead to undesirable results when you use such shortcodes in a non-markdown content document.

 A consequence of this is that shortcodes do **not** have direct access to (1) the list of files to be processed, i.e. `MDCONTENT`, or (2) the rendered HTML (including the parts supplied by the Mako template).
-A shortcode which needs either of these must place a (potential) placeholder in the Markdown source as well as a callback in `page.POSTPROCESS`.
-Each callback in this list will be called just before the generated HTML is written to `htdocs/` (or, in the case of a cached page, after Markdown processing but right before the Mako layout template is called), receiving the full HTML as a first argument followed by the rest of the context for the page.
+A shortcode which needs either of these must place a (potential) placeholder in the markdown source as well as a callback in `page.POSTPROCESS`.
+Each callback in this list will be called just before the generated HTML is written to `htdocs/` (or, in the case of a cached page, after document conversion but right before the Mako layout template is called), receiving the full HTML as a first argument followed by the rest of the context for the page.
 Examples of such shortcodes are `linkto` and `pagelist`, described below.
 (For more on `page.POSTPROCESS` and `page.PREPROCESS`, see {{< linkto("Site and page variables") >}}).

-Here is an example of a shortcode in Markdown:
+Here is an example of a simple shortcode call in markdown content:

 ```markdown
 ### Yearly expenses